kevinchung58/LatteReview/docs/api/agents.md

 ### Overview

 `ScoringReviewer` extends `BaseAgent` to implement specialized reviewing capabilities with scoring functionality.
+The updated version supports image inputs in addition to text inputs.

 ### Class Definition